“When you can turn around and finally see the disease outside of your own excruciating journey, that’s powerful.” (Anonymous, living with cancer)

 Phase 1: The box, the dance

 This dance represents chaos of cancer.
-The white canvas box represents an innocent life; the paint represents the cancer; the dancer and the music represent the emotional experience.
-View this video at https://vimeo.com/208221885
+The white canvas box represents an innocent life; the paint represents the cancer; the dancer and the music represent the emotions within the experience.
+View this video at https://youtu.be/jm_w-JTp8aw

 Check this webpage’s calendar for postings of these events.

-Follow this project on Facebook (From Within), and Instagram (project_from_within).
+Follow this project on Facebook (From Within), Instagram (project_from_within).

 Marlena Bocian Hewitt (artist).
 Marlena is a professional artist and art instructor.
 She has degrees in business, visual arts and architecture from Europe and the USA.
 She uses her artistic skills to promote science, women in science and dance.
 She has experience teaching drawing, painting and collage workshops to all ages, from preschool to the senior community.
 She has presented her workshops at schools, libraries, organizations, and community centers.
 She has created ballet paintings that can be viewed in the USA and in Europe, at many dance schools and dance companies: Martha Graham Dance Company in NYC and the Warsaw Ballet, to name a few.